CamBitter/QLearningMazeSolver/README.md

 # QLearningMazeSolver
-Utilizes Q-Learning neural network to find the most efficient path through a maze.
+Utilizes Q-Learning to find the most efficient path through a maze.

 # To Use